Concept

 Large, striking eyes, bright red scales.
 When you look into its mouth, it is as black as darkness, and in contrast, its flesh is pure white.
 Nodoguro" is one of the most popular high-end fish in Japan today.

-Among them, "Benihime," a brand name fish from Tsushima City, Nagasaki Prefecture, is exceptional.
+Among them, 「Benihitomi」 a brand name fish from Tsushima City, Nagasaki Prefecture, is exceptional.

-The nodoguro are carefully caught one by one with a unique device called a "jigoku nawa," and only those that meet strict standards can become the "Benihitu" brand fish.
+The 「Nodoguro」 are carefully caught one by one with a unique toll called a 「jigoku nawa」 and only those that meet strict standards can become the 「Benihitomi」 brand fish.

-Red Hitomi" has such a rich flavor and elegant sweetness that it is called the "big fatty tuna of white meat" and can be enjoyed in a variety of ways.
+「Benihitomi」 has such a rich flavor and elegant sweetness that it is called the 「big fatty tuna of white meat」 and can be enjoyed in a variety of ways.

-Yarika" are landed at Yobuko, a fishing port in Saga Prefecture, and brought directly to the fish warehouse.
+「Yariika」 are landed at Yobuko, a fishing port in Saga Prefecture, and brought directly to the 「Uokura」's water tank.

-The sight of the smooth swimming "yarika" glistening in the kesu is fantastic, even magical.
+The sight of the smooth swimming 「Yariika」 glistening in the water tank is fantastic, even magical.

-The body of yarika, which is as clear as water through the shiso leaves, is a sign of freshness.
+The body of 「Yariika」, which is as clear as water through the shiso leaves, is a sign of freshness.

 The fish is pulled out of the water and cooked so quickly that it is still alive when served.

-The crunchy texture and the unique sweetness of yarika.
+The crunchy texture and the unique sweetness of yariika.

-You can also choose from three different types of sashimi, so you can enjoy all the deliciousness of fresh Yobuko "Yarika" (squid).
+You can also choose from three different types of sashimi, so you can enjoy all the deliciousness of fresh Yobuko 「Yariika」

 In Fukuoka Prefecture, belief in Ebisu is deeply rooted in various parts of the prefecture.